Twitter loves books

 Gillian Torckler - also author, researcher, scientist

-Guy Somerset – Listener books man and organiser of The Listener Book Club
+Guy Somerset – book afficionado, ex-books editor of The Listener

 Graham Beattie - book blogger